lasuillard-s/mockoon-novnc/README.md

     Mockoon provides features to run multiple Mockoon environments however you will need additional ports.
 Behind load balancers, for example, AWS Application Load Balancers (ALB), it's not easy to expose range of ports easily, if you wish to expose hundreds of ports (e.g. 3000-3999).

     Here NGINX comes in.
-Instead of specifying port to host, send rqeuest as following:
+Instead of specifying port to host, send request as following:

         http://localhost/3000/path/to/mock